Lingfeng555/cml_assistant/README.md

 3. Select a generator (`ClassifierGenerator`, `RegressionGenerator`, etc.) to create models.
 4. Evaluate your results with `evaluator`.
 5. Save outputs for documentation.

----

-Let me know if you'd like to modify or expand this README!